What is the Medicare Levy Surcharge (MLS)?

 What other fees and surcharges can impact me?

-What makes a hospital cover eligible to avoid the MLS
+What makes a hospital cover eligible to avoid the MLS?

 At Frank, all our hospital covers match the appropriate level of cover required for MLS purposes.